-Category of Service Recipient: Client Hospital One Attendance Day - Non-Face-to-Face One Visit - Non-Face-to-Face (Optional) One New Referral 25 minutes Service Recipient (Assessment) workload
+Category of Service Recipient: Client Hospital

+One Attendance Day - Virtual - telephone

+One Visit - Virtual - video (Optional)

+One New Referral

+25 minutes Service Recipient (Assessment) workload

 A person telephones a crisis line for the first time and staff members provide information and counselling to a non-registered person.
 The call lasts 40 minutes.